Getting Started

 Release Mode

 Regular releases are available on distribution channels such as PyPI and conda-forge.
-They can be installed with pip or conda.

 Development Mode